Boys & Girls

 Regression

-Nearly one-third of families experience regression.
-Common triggers include new siblings, starting preschool, moving homes, or family stress.
-Rule out medical causes (UTIs, constipation) first, then return to basics without punishment.
+Nearly one-third of families experience this.
+Rule out medical causes (UTIs, constipation) first.

 When to Seek Help

-Consult your pediatrician if your child shows no interest by 2.5 years, isn't daytime trained by 3 years, refuses to sit on the toilet, or actively holds back stool.
-Medical causes should be ruled out.
+Consult your pediatrician if no interest by 2.5 years, not daytime trained by 3, refuses to sit, or holds back stool.

-Developmental expectations and strategies vary by age.
-Find guidance matched to your child's stage.
+Find guidance matched to your child's developmental stage.